corndel-swe/bleeter-etl/README.md

 experimental stage so try to focus on exploring and researching rather then getting everything perfect.

+There are two ways to get up and running:

+### Option 1: Working locally

 If you are working on your local machine, you will need to get [Redis Stack](https://redis.io/docs/latest/operate/oss_and_stack/install/install-stack/) installed.
 (Redis Stack contains more features than regular Redis.)

+### Option 2: Codespaces

+If you are able to use Github Codespaces, it means you don't need to install anything locally.

+1. At the top right of this repo on github.com, you'll see a green button that says `<> Code`.

+2. Click it, switch to the _Codespaces_ tab, and click "Create codespace on main".

+## Moving on

 Take a look at the `TODO.md` to see what your tasks are in more detail.